-I have a Google Keep list that is a very confusing jumble of ideas that I want to write about/add to this site, but they don’t really FIT anywhere.
+I have a list that is a very confusing jumble of ideas that I want to write about/add to this site, but they don’t really FIT anywhere.
 These are ideas for specific playthroughs, lists of mods that fit certain themes, longer reviews of particular mods, and thoughts on modding in general.
 So, welcome to the sort of “blog” part of the site, where you’ll find less objective content and more subjective content (mostly Skyrim and modding related…mostly).
 HERE BE MONSTERS.
-Not really, but here do be opinions and, more often, really random word vomit.
+Not really, but actually HERE BE OPINIONS and, more often, really random word vomit.
 Feel free to skip to the actual content of the site, but if you like a (hopefully) entertaining read, please do check some of these out.
 If you have a request for a future topic, let me know!

 I am an obsessive modder that has learned what seems like a significant amount since I started modding in early 2020, but I know that I have barely scratched the surface.
 I love the modding community and this is my way of giving back.